Skip to Content

 Why You Should Choose Our Team to Help You

-Why Choose Our Prenup Lawyers in Miami-Dade?
+Why Choose Our Prenup Lawyers in Miami?

-Our Miami-Dade prenuptial agreement lawyers can negotiate and draft your agreement or review and revise an existing agreement.
+Our Miami prenuptial agreement lawyers can negotiate and draft your agreement or review and revise an existing agreement.
 When we draft the agreement, we start by gathering an asset list.
 We then discuss your goals to make sure your wishes are reflected in the document.
 Finally, we draft your agreement and present it for your review and your future spouse's consideration.

 Working with lawyers familiar with Miami-Dade's legal landscape ensures your agreement covers all necessary bases under Florida law.
 At Orshan, Spann & Fernandez-Mesa, our approach centers on clear communication; we emphasize keeping clients informed at every stage.
 We aim to create a calm, thoughtful process tailored to your circumstances and reasons for wanting a prenuptial agreement.